table of contents

 $* is no longer supported

 Before Perl 5.10, setting $* to a true value globally enabled multi-line matching within a string.
 This relique from the past lost its special meaning in 5.10.
-Use of this variable will be a fatal error in Perl 5.30, freeing the variable up for a future special meaning.
+Use of this variable became a fatal error in Perl 5.30, freeing the variable up for a future special meaning.

 To enable multiline matching one should use the "/m" regexp modifier (possibly in combination with "/s").
 This can be set on a per match bases, or can be enabled per lexical scope (including a whole file) with "use re '/m'".